InTheBottle/BottleRim/README.md

 ## Modifying the list
 There are a couple of mods you should check out in the MCM to customize your play style as you prefer.

+- Bathing in Skyrim

+   The list includes it but the mod needs to be enabled in the MCM if you choose to use it.
+Adds dirt overtime to the character and allows bathing etc.

 - Helmet Toggle 2

+   Helmet Toggle 2 is awesome, and you can set the hotkey and conditions in the MCM to whatever you'd like.

 - Community Shaders

-  Helmet Toggle 2 is awesome, and you can set the hotkey and conditions in the MCM to whatever you'd like.

   By default, I have the community shaders UI button set to `page up`.

+  - Leveling Freedom

+  If at any point you want to adjust the amount of experience it takes to get to the next level, find this mod in the MCM.
+Simple to adjust the curve or simply choose an easy or more difficult preset.
 ---

 ## Uninstalling